exoplatform/exo-documentation/docs/GettingStarted.rst

 |image183|

-After confirmation, the article is no longer available in the home page.
+After confirmation, the article is no longer available on the home page.

 2- Unpinning an article from the activity stream : the ``unpin article`` entry is also available from the three-dots menu of the news activity.